EMinsight/MeshSTL/README.md

 Disclaimer
 ==========

-Since this program is still in the development stage, the validity of the output has not been verified for all input cases.
+This program was an educational project, and is no longer maintained.
+The code is amateur at best, and there is no guarentee as to the validity of the output.

 Directions
 ==========